 e.
 The EAS may include the “ACR Selection” event to indicate the EES to notify the EAS of the selected ACR scenario list applicable to ACs using the EAS.

 2. The EES checks if the EAS is authorized for this operation.
+If the request indicates to subscribe to EES of the lead ECSP, the EES sends subscription request to the EES of lead ECSP including ECSP ID.
+And skips the execution of current step and step 3 and 4.

 If authorized, and if the subscription in step 1 includes at least one of the "user plane path change", "ACR monitoring" and "ACR facilitation" events, the EES may invoke the PFD management procedure with the 3GPP Core Network as described in 3GPP TS 23.682 [10] and 3GPP TS 23.502 [8] with an application id.
 The traffic filter information sent by the EAS is used in requesting PFD management service.
 Further the EES provides the same application id for requesting user plane path management event service.